Vulnerabilities in Tenda's W15Ev2 AC1200 Router

 Payload 5: 'telnetd -l sh'

-First, we'll pipe the contents of the systems processes into a file in /tmp.
+First, we'll pipe the contents of the systems processes into a file in /tmp

 We'll then move our process listing into the webroot so we grab and analyze its contents.

-Go to 192.168.0.1/a to retrieve the file.
+to retrieve the file.

 Telnet is currently running with a PID of 3718.
 However, this telnet is no good because we need to know the credentials for it.
 So we'll kill this process.

-We'll then move the sh binary to our current working directory.
+binary to our current working directory.

 Now we should just be able to telnet without requiring a password.